jorgeassis/coastalNet/vignettes/Example1.md

 ### Connectivity Analysis

-Loads the database of connectivity events (downloads also if not already present).
-Determines hexagon IDs defining the study region based on the extent of the sampled sites, with a specified buffer.
-Calculates connectivity events within the study region for a specified period, considering all years, months, and days.
-Obtains pairwise connectivity estimates between the sampled sites using a forward connectivity type, considering the probability of connectivity and allowing for stepping-stone connections.
+The connectivity database is loaded (with automatic downloading if not already present).
+Hexagon IDs defining the study regions are determined based on the geographic extent of the sampled sites, with a user-defined 5-degree buffer.
+This buffer allows for the inclusion of connectivity events that extend beyond the defined sampling areas, which is particularly useful for identifying stepping-stone connectivity.
+Connectivity events within the study region are calculated for a specified period, encompassing all years, months, and days.
+Pairwise connectivity estimates between the sampled sites are then obtained using forward connectivity, focusing on the probability of connection while accounting for potential stepping-stone pathways.

 ```r
 # Load database